Back

 On the border with the Italian-speaking part of Switzerland, Maloja has a simple atmosphere, the genius of the famous painter and the beauty of nature and culture of a village on the pass.
 The fascinating interplay of light and shadow of the landscape has always attracted various artists.
 Giovanni Segantini himself chose Maloja as his last home, as well as a source of inspiration and subject for many of his works.
 Alberto Giacometti's father also worked and painted in Maloja, and his artistic spirit still inspires exhibitions, lectures and concerts today.

-Maloja - in summer
+Maloja - in Summer

 The pass village is popular with hikers, art lovers and families.
 The Segantini Trail provides an insight into Maloja, while the Smugglers' Trail - Capel - is a great way to spend a day following the history of smuggling between Italy and Switzerland.
 The Kukuk playground is suitable for adults and children, and the Cavloccio lake, at 1907 meters above sea level, is also suitable for swimming.